sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 ### AWS Security: AWS *shared responsibility model*

-AWS defines security in terms of a *shared responsibility model.
+AWS defines security in terms of a *shared responsibility model*.
 While AWS is responsible for the *security of the cloud*, you, as an AWS user, are responsible for the *security in the cloud*.

-This means that you retain control of the security you choose to implement to protect your own content, platform, applications, system, and networks in the same you'd do in an *on-premises* data center.
+This means that you retain control of the security you choose to implement to protect your own content, platform, applications, systems, and networks in the same way you'd do in an *on-premises* data center.

 For example, as part of the *shared responsibility model* you will be responsible for: